mcdonnellb/bop-it-online/README.md

 * Start Game funtion - initially I had the generate random computer instruction function within start game function and const variables set for the randomise function.
 Start Game would only generate item from array once, even if clicked on multiple times, you had to refresh the page then reclick and it may generate a different item.
 This was the longest standing problem and was the simplest to fix.
+* my site was not being responsive on mobile devices which again turned out to me a tiny issue, a missing semi colon in the media queries!

 #### Known Bugs / Quirks